corvix

 • Corvix currently targets Linux/POSIX environments.

-• The JSON cache uses fcntl advisory file locks, so the local file-backed storage path is not supported on Windows.
+• The legacy JSON cache (used only by corvix migrate-cache) relies on fcntl advisory file locks and is not supported on Windows.

 Features